athanasiosp/energy_trilemma_analysis/README.md

-Script to download and set up data for the energy_trilemma_analysis
+Script in R to download and set up data for the energy_trilemma_analysis